dpaulat/supercell-wx/README.md

 - Q: Why is the map black when loading for the first time?

-  - A. You must obtain a free API key from either (or both) [MapTiler](https://cloud.maptiler.com/auth/widget?next=https://cloud.maptiler.com/maps/) which reuqires no credit/debit card, or [Mapbox](https://account.mapbox.com/) which does require a credit/debit card, but as of writing, you will get 200K free requests per month, which you will never go over by yourself.
+  - A. You must obtain a free API key from either (or both) [MapTiler](https://cloud.maptiler.com/auth/widget?next=https://cloud.maptiler.com/maps/) which currently does not require a credit/debit card, or [Mapbox](https://account.mapbox.com/) which ***does*** require a credit/debit card, but as of writing, you will receive 200K free requests per month, which should be sufficient for an individual user.

-- Q: How come when I change my color table or API key, nothing happens after hitting apply?
+- Q: Why is it that when I change my color table, API key, grid width/height settings, nothing happens after hitting apply?

-  - A. As of right now, you must restart Supercell-Wx in order to apply these changes.
+  - A. As of right now, you must restart Supercell Wx in order to apply these changes.
 In future iterations, this will no longer be an issue.

 - Q. Is it possible to get dark mode?

   - A. In Windows, make sure to set the flag `-style fusion` at the end of the target path of the .exe
     - Example: `C:\Users\Administrator\Desktop\Supercell-Wx\bin\supercell-wx.exe -style fusion`
-  - A. In Linux, if you're using KDE, it should automatically follow your theme settings.
+  - A. In Linux, if you're using KDE, Supercell Wx should automatically follow your theme settings.